-But Google Docs offers you the easiest and simplest way to format your content, share it with collaborators, and even upload immediately to whichever CMS you use.
+But Google Docs offers you the easiest and simplest way to format your content, share it with collaborators, and even upload immediately to whichever CMS you use.the

 What you may not know, however, is that you can vastly improve your Google Docs productivity with regards to blogging.
-You can shave hours off of your production time, push through more content (and higher quality content).
-All of this means, depending on your blogging reasons, that you can make more money and get a better ROI on your blogging.
+All of this means, depending on your blogging reasons, that you can make more money, improve your writing process, and get a better blogging ROI.

 Let’s get the basics out of the way.

-Past the tricks, tips, and tools, how do you really get productive while blogging in Google Docs?
+Past the tricks, tips, and tools, how do you get productive while blogging in Google Docs?

 The unsexy answer?
 Focus.

-The beauty of Google Docs is that it lets us work connected to the internet so we can, in real-time, work with others, add notes from the web, or use any number of the extensions and tools mentioned above.
+The beauty of Google Docs is that it lets us work on blog content connected to the internet so we can, in real-time, collaborate with others, add notes from the web, or use any number of the extensions and tools mentioned above.
 Google docs make writing, formatting, and editing in a shared document simple.

 The negative part?
-It allows you to work connected to the internet, where you’re more likely than not to be super distracted.
+It allows you to work connected to the internet, where you’re more likely to be distracted.

-While there are an unlimited amount of productivity tips out there, from Pomodoro timers to biphasic sleep scheduling and of course the myriad of productivity related supplements and plants (like kava, cbd, nootropics etc.), I recommend you just eliminate as many distractions as you can, to start.
+While there are an unlimited amount of productivity tips out there, from Pomodoro timers to biphasic sleep scheduling and of course the myriad of productivity-related supplements and plants (like kava, cbd, nootropics, etc.), I recommend you just eliminate as many distractions as you can from the start.

-I consider this things that don’t actually add value or quality to your writing.
-This includes typing slowly, using slow point and click options instead of keyboard shortcuts, and wasting your time with administrative tasks like uploading Google Docs to WordPress (we have a tool for that so you can 2-5 hours per post).
+I consider “wasteful work” things that don’t add value or quality to your writing.
+This includes typing slowly, using slow point and click options instead of a keyboard shortcut, and wasting your time with administrative tasks like uploading Google Docs to WordPress (we have a writing tool for that so you can save 2-5 hours per post).
 Using Wordable to upload from Google Docs into WordPress saves hundreds of companies time — ranging from fitness blogs to software company blogs like our own.